austinf615alt/osticket-prereqs/README.md

 <h2>High-level Overview</h2>

-- Section 1: VM Deployment - Covers the configuration and deployment of a Windows Server virtual machine in Microsoft Azure.
+- Section 1: Virtual Machine Creation - Covers the configuration and deployment of a Windows Server virtual machine in Microsoft Azure.

-- Section 2: Web Server and Application Stack Setup. - Installed and configured Internet Information Services (IIS) and osTicket dependencies for web app hosting.
+- Section 2: Web Server and osTicket prerequisites setup. - Installed and configured Internet Information Services (IIS) and osTicket dependencies for web app hosting.

 - Section 3: Database Configuration - Installed and configured MySQL, creating and connecting a database used by osTicket for ticket and user data storage.

-- Section 4: osTicket Deployment and Configuration. - Deployed the osTicket application into the IIS web root, configured file permissions, enabling required PHP extensions, and completed the web-based setup process.
+- Section 4: osTicket Deployment and Configuration - Deployed the osTicket application into the IIS web root, configured file permissions, enabling required PHP extensions, and completed the web-based setup process.

 ---